-workers dre expected to tollow new procedures of carry out difficult drid critical tasks: GREEN LEVEL Each tick in the green zone means you are more likely to be compliant.
+workers are expected to follow new procedures or carry out difficult and critical tasks.
+GREN LEVEL Each tick in the green zone means you are more likely to be compliant.
 Monitor and review to continually improve.
 YELLOW LEVEL Each tick in the orange zone means you are increasing your level of compliance.
 But you still have work to do.
 RED LEVEL Each tick in the red zone means you are less likely to be compliant.
 These areas need to be addressed immediately.
-ADDRESS THESE AREAS IMMEDIATELY All workers inducted.
-Only some of the Workers are inducted.
-Workers not inducted.
+ADDRESS THESE AREAS IMMEDIATELY ☐ All workers inducted.
+Only some of the Workers are inducted. ☐ Workers not inducted.
 Workers trained in safe work procedures before commencing tasks.
 Induction and training in safe work procedures incomplete or inconsistently applied.
 No safety training provided in safe work procedures Workers understand procedures and can demonstrate how to perform tasks safely.
-Some workers not able to demonstrate they can perform work tasks safely.
-Workers' ability to perform tasks safely is not checked.
+Some workers not able to demonstrate they can perform work tasks safely. ☐ Workers' ability to perform tasks safely is not checked.
 Workers are supervised to ensure safe work procedures are followed.
 Supervision does not always result in safe work procedures being followed.
 No supervision to ensure workers are performing tasks safely.